SohanRazzak/B8-A11-Job-Spring-Client/README.md

 - **React Router**: For navigation and routing.
 - **React Tabs**: For organizing job listings in the "All Jobs" page.
 - **Lottie Animations**: For adding animations to various routes to enhance the user experience.

+## Additional Features

+- **Pagination**: Show Pagination for every category when the Job Data is more than 10.